csc-training/summerschool/gpu-hip/docs/02-streams.md

 # Synchronization in the kernel

 `__syncthreads()`
-  : synchronize threads inside a kernel
+  : synchronize threads within a block inside a kernel

 <br>